viniciusarruda/llm-enem/README.md

 ## About

-This repo aims to run LLMs on the [Enem](https://www.gov.br/inep/pt-br/areas-de-atuacao/avaliacao-e-exames-educacionais/enem), a Brazilian University Admission Exam.
+This repository aims to run LLMs on the [Enem](https://www.gov.br/inep/pt-br/areas-de-atuacao/avaliacao-e-exames-educacionais/enem), a Brazilian University Admission Exam.

-Currently, the repo aims to replicate the results from the paper [Evaluating GPT-3.5 and GPT-4 Models on Brazilian University Admission Exams
+Currently, the repository aims to replicate the results from the paper [Evaluating GPT-3.5 and GPT-4 Models on Brazilian University Admission Exams
 ](https://arxiv.org/abs/2303.17003) for the dataset they have [relased](https://github.com/piresramon/gpt-4-enem/tree/main/data/enem), named `ENEM 2022`.

 The code was written aiming to have few dependencies and facilitate the use of LLMs other than OpenAI-based ones.